denwilliams/candidate-organizer/README.md

 - Bundle into single Docker container for easy deployment where the React project is served via the Golang backend
 - When developing locally allow running React frontend and Golang backend separately for faster development cycle
 - Use Docker Compose to orchestrate local development environment with Postgres and backend/frontend services

+## LLM Integration

+- Use OpenAI GPT-5.2 models for AI features
+- Use streaming API for chat feature to allow real-time responses